Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 1. Track Your Conversions

 Cart abandonment is a big problem for all online stores.
 In fact, 60 to 80% of people who add items to their cart don’t buy.
+(Source: Cart abandonment statistics)

 With that in mind, we recommend using MonsterInsights.
-It is the best Google Analytics plugin for WooCommerce and comes with an eCommerce addon that enables conversion tracking with just a few clicks.
+It is the best Google Analytics plugin for WooCommerce, and comes with an eCommerce addon that enables conversion tracking with just a few clicks.

 MonsterInsights

-To track your WooCommerce cart conversions, see our step-by-step guide on how to set up WooCommerce conversion tracking.
+To track your WooCommerce cart conversions, see our step by step guide on how to setup WooCommerce conversion tracking.

 2. Reduce Cart Abandonment with Timed Popups in WooCommerce